cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_SDK.md

 The Compuware Topaz Workbench SDK includes the Compuware Topaz Workbench API as well as developer resources such as examples, an examples template, a PassTicket Extension template, code snippets, and Javadoc.
 The Compuware Topaz Workbench API provides users with methods to programmatically access and perform operations on datasets and perform JES operations, as well as launch and communicate with their own z/OS programs.
 The PassTicket Extension template provides a starter Plug-in project for users to provide an implementation of PassTicket authentication to z/OS.

+The Compuware Topaz Workbench API consists of two separate layers:

+* A base Topaz API that provides the majority of the API features with no dependencies on Topaz Workbench components
+* The Topaz Workbench API which provides additional features to access Topaz Workbench client components and configurations

+The Compuware Topaz API Specification (Javadoc) can be found <a href="../javadoc/topaz_api/index.html" target="_blank">here</a>.
+The Compuware Topaz Workbench API Specification (Javadoc) can be found <a href="../javadoc/topaz_workbench_api/index.html" target="_blank">here</a>.

 ## Dataset API

 The Compuware Topaz Workbench API provides users with methods to programmatically access and perform actions on datasets.
 These API&#8217;s do not provide the capability to manipulate the Topaz Workbench UI.